 - Keep bedding and dust ruffles from touching the floor.
 Better yet, remove the ruffles.

 - When you travel, inspect rooms, keep luggage closed and use luggage racks away from the wall—don’t leave things on the bed!
-Take along a traveler’s card to guide your inspection.

 - See non-insecticidal control for more ideas.

-Chemical Control: Insecticides supplement but don’t replace your work.
+Chemical Control: Insecticides supplement, but don’t replace, your work.
 Get a pest management professional (PMP) involved.
 Licensed PMPs know what products, in what formulations, should be used—and where.
 PMPs know how to be selective and effective—fewer insecticides used and best results.
 Any insecticide used should be labeled for the pest and location where it is being used.
 Many products are not labeled for mattresses.

-- Control is working.
+- If control is working.

-You are legally liable if you misapply an insecticide or apply it without a license to the property of others—including common spaces in apartment buildings.
+You are legally liable if you misapply an insecticide, or apply it without a license, to the property of others—including common spaces in apartment buildings.
 In most cases, landlords, owners and building managers cannot legally apply insecticides unless they are licensed to do so.

 And take steps to solve the problem: